telefonicaid/fiware-cygnus/doc/cygnus-common/installation_and_administration_guide/management_interface.md

 ###<a name="section11.2"></a>`GET` a single parameter

-Gets a single parameter from an agent adding the path to it in the request and the name of the parameter as a query parameter.
+Gets a single parameter from an agent given the path to the configuration file as the URI within the URL and the name of the parameter as a query parameter.
 The name of the agent must start with `agent_`.

 ```
 GET "http://<cygnus_host>:<management_port>/admin/configuration/agent/cygnus/apache-flume-1.4.0-bin/conf/agent_cygnus.conf&param=<param_name>"